Opening a coffee shop isn’t easy, but a detailed coffee shop equipment list can set you up for success.

 1. Automatic drip coffee makers

-Since standard black coffee will account for a good portion of your store’s sales, you’ll want a coffee maker that pulls its weight.
+Since standard black coffee will account for a good portion of your store’s sales, you’ll want the first item on your coffee shop equipment list to be a coffee maker that pulls its weight.
 Your coffee maker should be durable enough to produce a high quantity of coffee per day, quick enough to meet demand at the busiest times of the day (usually mornings) and large enough to produce sizable batches of coffee (so that you aren’t always brewing coffee throughout the day).

 Coffee shops often have multiple coffee makers making different blends at the same time, but be careful not to stretch yourself too thin.
 Most successful coffee shop owners suggest keeping three or four blends available at a time.